Skip to content

 • Again, total overall score has a maximum of 70 points.
 Total scores of 60 or more points are granted a 4-star rating, those between 50-60 points are granted 3 stars, 40-50 points get 2 stars, 25-40 points get 1 star, and those below 25 points do not receive any stars.

 • Our recommendation is that every organization should strive for a perfect score in Accountability and Transparency.
 It is not difficult to have these policies and procedures in place and it will show donors that your organization is using its funds in a responsible, honest manner in accordance with the organization’s mission and the donor’s wishes.
-Below are links to a few sample policies that can be adapted to the needs of your organization.
+Below are links to a few policy overviews that you can use as a reference to build your own organization’s policies.

 Would you like to learn more?